-Non-Public Schools: Gives information related to the coordination of services for non-public school students and teachers.
+Non-Public Schools: Contains information related to the coordination of services for non-public school students and teachers.

-LCP Listserv: Please contact Alysha Nichols, Alysha.Nichols@ksde.gov if you are not on the Local Consolidated Plan (LCP) listserv and would like to be added.
+LCP Listserv: Please contact Alysha Nichols, Alysha.Nichols@ksde.gov to be added to the Local Consolidated Plan (LCP) listserv.

 Introduction to Title and State Programs